Ghousiya9891/Election-Analysis/README.md

 Ater executing the code below are the outcomes determined.

-- Total of 369,711 votes are casted in the congressional electional This is calculated by reading the total number of rows in the election analysis results sheet
+- Total of 369,711 votes are casted in the congressional electional This is calculated by reading the total number of rows in the election analysis sheet
 - Following are total number of votes casted in each county, list of counties and the percentage of votes distribution resulted after code execution
    Counties participated in the election
     - Jefferson